ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 If an HTTP Datagram is received and it is associated with a request that has no known semantics for HTTP Datagrams, the receiver MUST terminate the request; if HTTP/3 is in use, the request stream MUST be aborted with H3_DATAGRAM_ERROR (0x33).
-HTTP extensions can override these requirements by defining a negotiation mechanism and semantics for HTTP Datagrams.
+HTTP extensions MAY override these requirements by defining a negotiation mechanism and semantics for HTTP Datagrams.